rimmington/disquick/pkgs/disquick/doc/mkService.3.md

 ### Environment arguments

 * _environment_:
   An attrset of environment variables available to each of the service scripts.
+Note the [SECURITY][] section below.

 * _path_:
   A list of packages.
 The `bin` directory of each package is included in the `PATH` environment variable.